About Our Chapter

 Jen Bergdall and her husband, Mark, have been married for 8 years.
 They have two children, Abby and Bailey.
 Jen and her family reside in Fort Wayne and attend County Line Church of God where Jen serves on the hospitality team and is a nursery volunteer.

 Jen has a physical therapy degree from Bradley University in Peoria, Illinois.
 She worked as a physical therapist in an outpatient clinic for several years, specializing in lymphedema management, and then as a pediatric therapist with First Steps.
 She is now a stay-at-home mom for her two children, Abby and Bailey.

-Jen is the Intake Coordinator for Fort Wayne SFFC, as well as the Ministry Lead for County Line Church of God.
+Jen is the Intake Manager for Fort Wayne SFFC, as well as the Ministry Lead for County Line Church of God.
 She has been involved with Safe Families for Children since the fall of 2014.